 - Sharp chest pain that gets worse with deep breathing or coughing

 - Decreased blood pressure and fast heart rate

 Tests to check for hospital-acquired pneumonia may include:

-You will receive antibiotics through your veins (IV) to treat your lung infection.
-The antibiotic you are given will fight the germs that are in your sputum culture.
+- Antibiotics through your veins (IV) to treat the lung infection.
+The antibiotic you are given will fight the germs that are found in your sputum culture.

-You may also receive oxygen to help you breathe better and lung treatments to loosen and remove thick mucus from your lungs.
+- Oxygen to help you breathe better and lung treatments to loosen and remove thick mucus from your lungs

 Hospital-acquired pneumonia can be a life-threatening illness.
 Long-term lung damage may occur.

-After any surgery, you will be asked to take deep breaths to help keep your lungs open.
-Follow the advice of your doctor and nurse to help prevent pneumonia.
+After any surgery, you will be asked to take deep breaths and move around as soon as possible to help keep your lungs open.
+Follow the advice of your health care provider to help prevent pneumonia.

 Most hospitals have programs to prevent hospital-acquired infections.

-Nosocomial pneumonia; Ventilator-associated pneumonia; Health-care associated pneumonia
+Nosocomial pneumonia; Ventilator-associated pneumonia; Health-care associated pneumonia; HCAP